Tuchsanai/DevTools/GIT/Week03/LAB02_Git_Merge_with_Conflict/readme.md

    git commit -m "Second commit on new_branch"
    ```

+  ### Task 4: add new commit in master branch

- 4. Switch back to the `master` branch and Add Alpha commit:
+ 1. Switch back to the `master` branch and Add Alpha commit:

    ```